Theology of Huldrych Zwingli: Eucharist

 "We believe that Christ is truly present in the Lord’s Supper; yea, we believe that there is no communion without the presence of Christ.
 This is the proof: 'Where two or three are gathered together in my name, there am I in the midst of them' (Matt.
 18:20).
 How much more is he present where the whole congregation is assembled to his honor!
 But that his body is literally eaten is far from the truth and the nature of faith.
 It is contrary to the truth, because he himself says: 'I am no more in the world' (John 17:11), and 'The flesh profiteth nothing' (John 6:63), that is to eat, as the Jews then believed and the Papists still believe.
 It is contrary to the nature of faith (I mean the holy and true faith), because faith embraces love, fear of God, and reverence, which abhor such carnal and gross eating, as much as any one would shrink from eating his beloved son.… We believe that the true body of Christ is eaten in the communion in a sacramental and spiritual manner by the religious, believing, and pious heart (as also St. Chrysostom taught).
 And this is in brief the substance of what we maintain in this controversy, and what not we, but the truth itself teaches."

+John Calvin differed with Hyldrych Zwingli on the eucharist and criticised him for regarding it as simply a metaphorical event.
+In 1549, Heinrich Bullinger and John Calvin produced the Consensus Tigurinus (Zurich Consensus), which formalized the doctrine of the pneumatic presence taught in the Reformed Churches.
+They declared that the eucharist was not just symbolic of the meal, but they also rejected the Lutheran position that the body and blood of Christ is in union with the elements.
+It was this Calvinist-Bullingerian doctrine of a real spiritual presence of Christ in the Eucharist that became the doctrine of the Reformed Churches, while Zwingli's view was rejected by the Reformed Churches (though it was later adopted by other traditions, such as the Plymouth Brethren).
+With this rapprochement, Calvin established his role in the Swiss Reformed Churches and eventually in the wider world.
+This is reflected in the Second Helvetic Confession (1566), which states: "The Supper is not a mere commemoration of Christ’s benefits…but rather a mystical and spiritual participation in the body and blood of the Lord."